-The RFzero™ can generate frequencies from 2289 Hz and beyond 200 MHz.
+The RFzero™ can generate frequencies from 2289 Hz and close to 300 MHz.
 At the same time 28 I/O pins are available and eight of those are via an ULN2803A power driver.
 The programming and configuration are done via the USB port, thus no extra hardware programmer is needed.

 The RFzero™ has been developed for radio amateurs, RF enthusiasts and everyone else who wants to extend their Arduino skills in combination with RF.
-The RFzero™ board is largely compatible with the Arduino Zero and Arduino M0 boards.
+The RFzero™ board is largely compatible with the Arduino Zero and Arduino M0+ boards.
 However, it has been carefully designed for flexible use in RF applications and with attention to the frequency spectrum and stability performance.
 Many users say that the RFzero™ is the best Si5351A RF solution available.

 The RFzero functional block schematic.

 Using the RFzero you can learn how to program an RF device and other electronic circuits or you can learn about RF circuits if you are already skilled in software development.
 The setup is very flexible, you can roll your own programs from scratch or you can use the RFzero library and programs together with the Arduino Integrated Development Environment (IDE).